Open-Pectus/Open-Pectus/DEVELOPMENT.md

 - [Backend setup](#backend-setup)

 To start aggregator services in docker, run the following command.
-Note: This depends on the frontend and backend builds being up to date.
+Note: This depends on the frontend and backend builds being up-to-date.

 ```shell
 cd Open-Pectus/openpectus